-Perhaps the use of all these technologies, all those users and that level of automation earned him the 2004 year the BeAwards award (today BeInspired), in the environment management category and 2005 in the Government category.
-But the test of fire was when 2006 had to face a political change with a different party and all those traditional tactics of political patronage and desire to erase everything and start from scratch.
+Perhaps the use of all those technologies, all those users and that level of automation earned it the BeAwards award in 2004 (today BeInspired), in the environment management category and in 2005 in the Government category.
+But the acid test was when in 2006 he had to face a political change with a different party and all those traditional tactics of political patronage and the desire to erase everything and start from scratch.

 One morning they came with an external disk (which was new at the time), to say that the Unified System of Records were kept on that disk ... they stopped asking when they realized that they would need many external disks.

-Another morning, someone requested the management of the user administrator of the database.
-After two days I had forgotten the key, and it was necessary every three days to start the database after the automated backups at midnight, because at that time there was no server virtualization and a replica kept active while doing the same. backup between the 12 of the night and the 6 of the morning.
+Another morning, someone requested the management of the database administrator user.
+After two days he had forgotten the password, and it was necessary every three days to start the database after the automated backups at midnight, since at that time there was no server virtualization and a replica remained active while the backup between 12 at night and 6 in the morning.

 Registers already using the system began to complain, and then the boy realized that the System was more than just nice graphics to impress in PowerPoint Presentations.

-Certainly from the mistakes made there are more useful lessons that the different users who participated could participate in at the level of conceptualization, design, development, documentation, implementation and institutionalization.
+Certainly from the mistakes made there are more useful lessons that the different users who participated in the conceptualization, design, development, documentation, implementation and institutionalization level will be able to tell.
 When a system is innovative, and people are participants, the opportunities behind this experience change their lives, beyond the knowledge acquired.

-What can not be denied of Honduras's commitment, with SINAP, is that with the passage of time, the initial vision has not changed.
-The system managed to survive three periods of government, including a coup d'état (2009); in this period there were all the possibilities of failure, but the application of the principle of common sense was important «If you're going to make a great system, make it work fast«; when they wanted to return to use books, the same users defended it.
-16 has now been modernized in the 24 registry districts, which already operate on the system.
-In 2013 an evolution plan was made to migrate to a new platform all those functionalities that were depreciated, incorporate open source software to improve sustainability, and adjustments to the business model prepare it for the integration of a private operator, with the adoption of the standard LADM and BlockChain technology for the securitization of data.
-One of the main additions was packages in the Spatial database, that are executed from triggers, so that if a new geometry is registered with normative binding (as a new protected area), all the Cadastre Plots are automatically affected and appears as a preventive alert in the Registration farms; Open source technologies such as OpenLayers, GeoServer and GeoNetwork were also incorporated to replace GeoWeb Publisher and BentleyMap to replace Microstation Geographics; For the municipalities, web services were developed to interoperate via WFS over a QGIS plugin.
+What cannot be denied about the commitment of Honduras, with SINAP, is that with the passage of time, the initial vision has not changed.
+The system managed to survive three periods of government, including a coup (2009); in this period there was every possibility of failure, but the application of the principle of common sense was important "If you're going to make a great system, make it work fast“; when they wanted to go back to using books, the same users defended it.
+Currently, 16 of the 24 registration districts, which already operate on the system, have been modernized.
+In 2013, an evolution plan was made to migrate to a new platform all those functionalities that were deprecated, incorporate open source software to improve sustainability, and adjust the business model to prepare it for the integration of a private operator, with the adoption of the LADM standard and BlockChain technology for data securitization.
+One of the main additions was packages in the Spatial database, which are executed from triggers, so that if a new geometry is registered with normative linkage (such as a new protected area), all the cadastre Parcels are automatically affected and appear as a preventive alert in the Registry farms; Open source technologies such as OpenLayers, GeoServer and GeoNetwork were also incorporated to replace GeoWeb Publisher and BentleyMap to replace Microstation Geographics; for the municipalities, web services were developed to interoperate via WFS over a QGIS plugin.

-In the following graph I have captured SINAP's time path, which seeks to overcome the two Catastro declarations 2014 that have not yet been overcome: that the private sector and the public work together, which is leading to a reckless proposal of private public alliance and a greater exploitation of business intelligence that allows costs to be fully recovered.
+In the following graph I have captured SINAP's time path, which seeks to overcome the two Catastro declarations 2014 that have not yet been overcome: that the private and public sectors work together, which is leading to a reckless proposal for a public-private alliance and a greater exploitation of business intelligence that allows costs to be fully recoverable.

-Under the new vision, the SINIT and RENOT systems are no longer needed as additional systems, as suggested by 2004's technological limitations and power lawsuits.
-SINIT is just one more record of SURE (The Cartographic Record) and RENOT the Regulatory Register; the new system is still in the process of development; The following graphic reflects something of its technological infrastructure.
+Under the new vision, the SINIT and RENOT systems are no longer necessary as additional systems, as suggested by the technological limitations and power lawsuits of 2004.
+SINIT is just one more registry of SURE (The Cartographic Registry) and RENOT the Normative Registry; the new system is still under development; The graphic below reflects some of your technology infrastructure.

-If things continue with the pace they take, SINAP will be able to fulfill its premise that was from the beginning under the concept of Associated Centers; being Registry and Cadastre only regulatory entities within a Centralized system operated under a Front-back office scheme.
+If things continue at the current pace, SINAP will be able to fulfill its premise that was from the beginning under the concept of Associated Centers; being the Registry and Cadastre only regulatory entities within a Centralized system operated under a Front-back office scheme.

 Thus, the municipalities are responsible for the cadastral update and provision of services associated with the transactions; Currently, several municipalities are doing it under a delegation scheme, mortgage transactions are already operated directly by some banks, such as peripheral offices, like the Mercantile Registry that is operated by the Chamber of Commerce and a candidate to do much more than that ...

-Certainly a great weakness of SINAP will be for a long time, the lack of poets who speak of their potential from conceptual, technical and technological levels.
-A pity, considering that it is perhaps the first materialized flag of LADM, before it was a standard (CCDM); merit that other countries like Colombia will take, where this type of glories do not stop taking advantage and they are inserted in the public policy, as reflected in the CONPES 3859.
+Certainly a great weakness of SINAP will be for a long time, the lack of poets who speak of its potential from conceptual, technical and technological levels.
+A pity, considering that it is perhaps the first materialized flag of LADM, before it was a standard (CCDM); merit that other countries such as Colombia will take, where this type of glories are not stopped taking advantage of and are inserted in public policy, as reflected in the CONPES 3859.

-The lessons learned from SINAP are at least some 8, and very valuable ... having been part of that smoke is invaluable.
+The lessons learned from SINAP are at least 8, and very valuable… having been part of that smoke is invaluable.
 There will be time to talk about it, happy end of the year 2016.